Details and Information

 Principal Investigator: Elizabeth A. McGlynn, PhD

-The Patient Outcomes Research to Advance Learning (PORTAL) network brings together four leading health care delivery systems (Kaiser Permanente, Group Health Cooperative, HealthPartners, and Denver Health) and their affiliated research centers along with patients, clinicians, and operational leaders to advance the infrastructure necessary to conduct comparative effectiveness research.
+The Patient Outcomes Research to Advance Learning (PORTAL) network brings together three leading health care delivery systems (Kaiser Permanente, HealthPartners, and Denver Health) and their affiliated research centers along with patients, clinicians, and operational leaders to advance the infrastructure necessary to conduct comparative effectiveness research.
 We can produce information for patients and doctors that more closely reflects outcomes of real-world care provision and that ultimately should lead to improvements in the delivery of health care.

 The PORTAL network has successfully created scientifically sound cohorts of: (1) patients with a diagnosis of colorectal cancer (CRC); (2) adolescents and adults with severe congenital heart disease (CHD); and (3) adults who are overweight or obese, including those who have pre-diabetes or diabetes.
 With these cohort sets providing a solid foundation, PORTAL sites are eager to add conducting pragmatic trials to their already extensive prior experience designing, conducting, and participating in clinical research.